pensjonatus/flash-fiction/blog/adulterers-sleeplessness.md

 ---
-title: "Adulterer's Sleeplessness"
+title: Adulterer's Sleeplessness
 date: '2013-12-11'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I cannot sleep, so I shift.
 You are next to me, very warm.
 Too hot.
 When I lie